micaswyers/redisproxy/README.md

 GET prénom
 Mireille
 ```
-- Work quickly: change the value for the key in backing Redis (with `redis-cli`, perhaps): `SET prénom Mireille`
+- Work quickly: change the value for the key in backing Redis (with `redis-cli`, perhaps): `SET prénom Dagobert`
 - Work quickly: Ask the proxy for the same key and confirm that it has not yet expired (Will not be what you just set it to):
 ```
 GET prénom